 - Ensure value is being delivered for the appropriated funding

 While EPMO provides oversight, it does not participate in the execution of MITDPs.
 Project execution remains the responsibility of a project or program team independent of the EPMO.

-The State's approach to project management is based on the Systems Development Life Cycle (SDLC), which provides project managers with a repeatable 10 phase process to guide them through the planning and execution of successful IT projects.
+The State's approach to project management is based on the System Development Life Cycle (SDLC), which provides project managers with a repeatable process to guide them through the planning and execution of successful IT projects.
 The SDLC is a key aspect of the State's Oversight Methodology and should be used by all project managers to promote the development of safe, secure and reliable systems.